Burnley power station: History

 The power station supplied electricity for the Burnley Corporation Tramways which operated a tramway service from 1901 to 1935.

 In 1911 the Burnley electricity committee planned to expand the station with a 1,200 kW steam turbine with tandem generators, the projected cost was £8,129.
 By 1923 the generating capacity of the station was 8,000 kW.
 After Blackburn East opened in 1921, construction was authorised of a 33 kVolt transmission line to Burnley via Accrington, however by 1925 only two miles had been completed between Burnley and Rose Grove.

-The Central Electricity Board constructed the national grid (1927–33) to connect power stations and their electricity supply systems within a region.
+The Central Electricity Board constructed the National Grid (1927–33) to connect power stations and their electricity supply systems within a region.
 Larger power stations such as the nearby Padiham A (28 MW, commissioned 1927) and Padiham B (240 MW, commissioned from 1962) could generate electricity more efficiently than small local stations such as Burnley.

 Burnley Corporation continued as the owner of the power station and electricity supply system until nationalisation of the British electricity industry in 1948.
 Under nationalisation the Burnley electricity undertaking was abolished, ownership of the power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
-At the same time the electricity distribution and sales responsibilities of the Burnley electricity undertaking were transferred to the Merseyside & North Wales Electricity Board (MANWEB).
+At the same time the electricity distribution and sales responsibilities of the Burnley electricity undertaking were transferred to the Merseyside and North Wales Electricity Board (MANWEB).

 The power station continued to operate for another decade after nationalisation until it was closed in 1958 and was subsequently demolished.
 The site has been redeveloped with commercial premises.